Editorial guide

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"How to choose a small face yoga step for short reminder windows" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: short reminder windows" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for short reminder windows", the first step is to lower the burden of deciding.
-In a morning puffiness search that needs conservative language, "How to choose a small face yoga step for short reminder windows" is usually a practical decision rather than a promise hunt.
+For "Small step: short reminder windows", the first step is to lower the burden of deciding.
+In a morning puffiness search that needs conservative language, "Small step: short reminder windows" is usually a practical decision rather than a promise hunt.
 The reader is trying to treat a routine note as planning support, not proof, so the first move should be observable: keep the next session simple enough to do when energy is low.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for short.
+If that choice makes the next session easier to repeat for "Small step: short reminder windows", the article has done its job.
+If "Small step: short reminder windows" only creates more searching, pause before adding.

 Section 2